Lyuxuan-218/Technology-Information-System-Assignment/assignment-1-industrial-visit/README.md

 Check out our vlog here:
 [🎬 Watch the vlog](https://youtu.be/g5_eIimaua0)

-Hope you enjoy our little adventure! 😄
+Hope you have fun and enjoy our little adventure! 😄